-- Pay for help getting benefits: Some folks are promising to help you get benefits, such as the Paycheck Protection Program (PPP) or unemployment in your state at a faster rate.
-You pay a small fee and then you get “help” with your paperwork.
+- Pay for help getting benefits - Some folks are promising to help you get benefits, such as the Paycheck Protection Program (PPP) or unemployment in your state at a faster rate.
+You pay a small fee and then get help with your paperwork.
 These scams won’t help you get your money faster, and you could be out of the fee you pay.

-Right now, many scammers and loan sharks are using the coronavirus as a tactic to get you to divulge information by using student loan repayment, confusion over the implementation of government relief programs, and even by claiming that you can get access to information about local coronavirus cases by paying a small fee.
+Right now, many scammers and loan sharks are using the coronavirus as a tactic to get you to divulge information.
+They’ll use using student loan repayment, confusion over the implementation of government relief programs, and even claiming that you can get access to information about local coronavirus cases by paying a small fee.
 Anything that offers you something related to COVID-19 for a fee, or promises faster cash, is probably suspect.

 How Payday Advance Apps Work

 The idea behind payday advance apps is you’re receiving your paycheck early.
-The app tries to figure out how much you should have earned during your current pay period.
+The app determines how much you should have earned during your current pay period.
 For example, you might have worked several days, but your payday is still a few days away.
-Rather than waiting for your paycheck to get all of the money at once, a payday advance app might front you between $100 and $500.
+Rather than waiting for your paycheck to get all the money at once, a payday advance app might front you between $100 and $500.

 Once your payday comes, the money is repaid to the app.
 In general, these apps don’t charge interest, even though the advance might be considered a loan.
 However, you might need to pay a small fee or be asked to leave a tip.

-Finally, there are some apps that charge membership fees and allow you to get a small advance and take as long as you want to repay the amount.
+Finally, some apps charge membership fees and allow you to get a small advance and take as long as you want to repay the amount.
 However, until you repay the amount borrowed, you won’t be able to get more money.

 How We Came Up With This List

-In order to come up with this list, we looked at a variety of options for accessing money a little bit faster.
-We looked at different payday advance apps, as well as accounts that allow early access to paycheck direct deposit.
+To come up with this list, we looked at a variety of options for accessing money a little bit faster.
+We looked at different payday advance apps and accounts that allow early access to paycheck direct deposit.
 We chose a variety of products designed to address different needs.
 There’s a strong likelihood that you will find at least one app on this list that will fit your situation.